Part exchange

 A part exchange or part exchange deal is a type of contract.
 In a part exchange, instead of one party to the contract paying money and the other party supplying goods/services, both parties supply goods/services, the first party supplying part money and part goods/services.

 Whether a part exchange is a sale or a barter is a fine point of law.
-It depends from whether a monetary value is assigned to the non-money goods supplied.
+It depends on whether a monetary value is assigned to the non-money goods supplied.
 Several cases at law clarify this.
 In the case of Flynn v Mackin and Mahon, an old car was supplied in part exchange for a new car, along with £250.
 This was held to be a barter, because no monetary value was affixed to the old car.
 However, in Aldridge v Johnson, a similar transaction was held to be a sale, because a monetary value was assigned to the item being exchanged (23 bullocks, valued at £192), and cash then used to make up the difference to the price of the item being purchased (100 quarters of barley, valued at £215).
 If the contract had been structured as "23 bullocks and £23 for 100 quarters of barley" then it could have qualified as barter.
 It is the affixture of the monetary value of £192 to the bullocks and £215 to the barley that made it a sale.
 Indeed, it is not necessary even for the contracting parties themselves to assign a monetary value to the goods for a part exchange deal to be held to be a sale.
 In Bull v Parker, the court itself assigned a value (£4) for new riding equipment, sold for some old riding equipment and £2.
 If goods/services have obvious monetary values, then a part exchange deal can be held to be a sale.